Social cleansing: Sex workers and sexual minorities

 Sex workers and sexual minorities are treated quite similarly in regards to social cleansing, as both are hard to identify and victims of heavy discrimination despite the fact that both homosexuality and prostitution are legal.
 Many female sex workers are forced into the line of work due to poverty and domestic violence.
 Both male and female sex workers are often harassed by the police, and males specifically are demanded to pay a "tax" where "failure to pay results in beatings or imprisonment".
 In an upside-down system, encounters with dishonest police are preferable to honest police, as the dishonest will accept bribes, while the honest are more likely to kill.
 Sexual minorities are particularly difficult to identify, because not only do some male sex workers participate in gay sex out of economic necessity, but victims are only considered homosexual if they were dressed as females at the time of death.

+Rapists and Sex Offenders

+There is a vigilante group called the Los Calvos whose death squad started out in 2004 that killed rapists by summary and subsequently expanded their targets to include drug dealers and addicts.